 Teak left in its natural state, is virtually maintenance-free.
 It can be left outside all year round, surviving even the most extreme weather conditions.
 New teak will experience natural oil surfacing that appears like a “watermark” or irregular pattern of discolouration.
 These areas are part of the natural maturing process and can be removed with gentle washing with a mild detergent.
 Being a natural material, teak may change colour or even crack due to humidity levels and sudden changes in temperature.
 Over time, untreated teak furniture which is exposed to sun and rain will turn silver grey.
 This process is cosmetic and does not harm the strength or quality of the wood.
-To avoid the annual cleaning of the wood, you can apply Teak Sealer.
+Annual cleaning of the wood is recommended, followed by application of a Teak Sealer.
 Teak Sealer contains UV protection to slow down the greying from the sun as well as a fungicide to prevent the growth of mould and mildew.
 Teak Sealer can be applied to new teak or old teak furniture after it has been cleaned.
 If Teak Sealer is applied every season, a simple cleaning with water and a mild detergent will do for years.
 Teak Sealer is a sealer and is not the same as varnish.
 It is breathable, letting the natural oils escape without bubbling or peeling like varnish.

 Teak is protected by its own natural oils that migrate to the surface of the wood and make the wood virtually impervious to water.
 As such, the use of varnish and oil (especially linseed oil) on teak furniture is not recommended.
-Products such as varnish and polyurethane may peel and chip and require vigorous sanding to remove.
-Oiling teak does not prevent the wood from graying, and often results in mould and mildew growing on the furniture.
+Oiling teak does not prevent the wood from greying, and often results in mould and mildew growing on the furniture.
 Removing mould and mildew on the surface requires washing the furniture with bleach and soap followed by sanding.
 G&G Italia and authorities from the timber profession itself tend to advise against the use of teak oil.
+In some of our collections, we apply wood stain to the teak to give it a certain colour, followed by a teak sealer.
+It is normal for some discolouration of the wood stain to occur over time after exposure to weather elements.
+To restore, the furniture needs to be sanded, stain colour applied and finished with teak sealer application.
+If you require more information on maintenance, please contact us.

 Oil stains on cushions